pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 For more "inspiration", check out [https://whystartat.xyz/wiki/Category:Ambiguities](https://whystartat.xyz/wiki/Category:Ambiguities)

-An absolute favorite of mine is the [Legendre symbol](https://en.wikipedia.org/wiki/Legendre_symbol) which is obviously easy to confuse with a fraction that happens to have parenthesis (e.g., from reducing a more complex expression).
+An absolute favorite of mine is the [Legendre symbol](https://en.wikipedia.org/wiki/Legendre_symbol) $\left({\frac {a}{p}}\right)$ which is obviously easy to confuse with a fraction that happens to have parenthesis (e.g., from reducing a more complex expression).
 It introduced before the year 1800 and yet, apparently, there's no dominant way to speak it, see [this MO discussions](https://mathoverflow.net/questions/15447/is-there-a-standard-way-to-read-the-legendre-symbol).

 We can also go the other way around.
 We can have the same voicing for different notations. `|A|` and `det(A)` may read "determinant of A"; both `exp(x)` and`e^x` may read as "exponential function at x".
 How would a non-visual user know which notation was used when someone said this?